 Buddhist Ceremonies in October

-October also sees various Buddhist ceremonies in monasteries throughout Langtang Valley.
-Kyanjin Gompa, the main monastery in the region, hosts prayer ceremonies where monks perform rituals with traditional instruments, including horns, drums, and cymbals.
-The atmosphere resonates with spiritual energy as prayers are chanted for peace, prosperity, and the well-being of all beings.
+October also has different Buddhist ceremonies conducted by monasteries in Langtang Valley.
+In Kyanjin Gompa, the main monastery in this region, there are prayer ceremonies where monks pray and fulfil rituals using traditional instruments, in particular horns, drums, and cymbals.
+The prayers echo generated spiritual energy as monks pray for peace, prosperity, and the welfare of all life.

 Langtang Valley Trek in November: Harvest Season and Crisp, Clear Weather